 This seawall alternative is available in freshwater canals in the city of Cape Coral.
 RipRap shorelines are also available on both saltwater and freshwater in Lee and Charlotte counties.
-The best Seawalls start with the best seawall slabs.
-Stronger slabs mean less cracking and leaking over time than weaker concrete.
-For more information, visit www.honcmarine.net.

 Concrete Docks are another alternative to consider when living on the water.
 For more photos or to learn more, visit www.honcmarine.net.